-In November 2019 Square Peg co-led FinAccel's US\$90 million Series C round, a follow-on investment from SPFII's Series B participation.
-FinAccel has delivered strong growth since the initial investment and Square Peg believes this will continue as penetration of FinAccel's credit card in Indonesia continues and other products are launched.
-The company has also demonstrated a successful ability to fund their expanding platform, including through secured institutional debt capital.
+In November 2019 Square Peg co-led FinAccel's US\$90m Series C round, a follow-on investment from SPFII's Series B participation.
+FinAccel has delivered strong growth since the initial investment and is on track to enter three other markets by year end.
+In July 2021 the company announced a merger with a Nasdag listed a SPAC that is anticipated to close by March 2022.